shekhar-2410/powerpoint_ml/README.md

 JSON Response: Text and image data are combined into a single JSON response for easy handling.
 Presentation Mode: Display generated content in a presentation-like slide format.
 User Interaction: Users provide prompts, generate slides, and navigate through them as they would in PowerPoint.
-Responsive Design: Optimized for both desktop and mobile devices, ensuring a smooth user experience.

 Installation
 To run the project locally: